mikeyCos/file-uploader/README.md

 In order to authenticate on specific routes instead of authenticating the entire router, I defined my routes as functions.
 For example, calling `shareRoutes()` from `shareRoutes.js` module will return the router.
 The function optionally accepts `isAuth` parameter, and `isAuth` can be use on specific routes.
 Therefore, `GET` request on `/share/:folderID` does not require authentication, but `PUT` request on `/share/:folderID` will require authentication.
 This should prevent anyone from sharing folders.

+When it comes to reading folders from the database users should only access their own folders unless specific folders are shared.
+For this to occur, folder's `id` is optional when a select query is performed.
+Therefore, if a user goes to a shared folder, no `accountID` is passed into the `getFolder` query function.
+However, if a logged-in user navigates to a folder they created, then their `id` is passed into the query function.
+If a logged-in user tries to navigate to a folder they did not create, then the error handling middleware will run with a HTTP status code `403`.

 As tradition, I exceeded the project specifications.
 I need to stop, but I wanted to use the opportunity to practice what I have learned in the past.
 For example, fetching from the client and serving HTML from the server; I am unsure if this is good practice, because the client will need to parse the response.
 More specifically, clicking the create a new folder button will fetch the corresponding HTML, append the HTML to the dialog and open the dialog.
 Essentially, clicking a button that opens the dialog will fetch the component with the base URL `/components/`.

 I also constructed the ability to create subfolders (nested folders) by defining a self-relation for the `Folder` model.
 A folder will have a `parentFolder` filed and a folder will have `subFolders` field.
 When a user creates a folder inside a folder, the `folderID` request parameter is used to connect that folder to the subfolder as the `parentFolder`.
 The `folderID` request parameter is handy to determine whether or not the newly created `subFolder` needs to inherit the parent folder's `expiresAt` field.